Sri Seeta Rama Jananam: Plot

-The film begins with Ravana (Vemuri Gaggayya) trouncing the universe which establishes him as autocratic.
-Once on his journey, he febrile to the beauty of Rambha (Sowdamini) and molests her.
-Being cognizant of it, Nalakubara curses him to burn into asks when he aspires to possess any woman against her wish.
-However, his ferocities peek at the summit, when all the creators bow before Lord Vishnu one that gives assurance of salvation to eliminate the monster.

-Meanwhile, Goddess Lakshmi takes birth as Vedavathi (Chandrakala) on Earth.
-At one juncture, Ravana lusts on her when she immediately sacrifices herself with a curse to be reborn as a cause for the destruction of his dynasty.
-Thereafter, Vedavathi takes birth in Lanka which appals Mandodari (Kamakshi).
+The film begins with Ravana trouncing the universe which establishes him as an autocratic.
+Once on his journey, he febrile to the beauty of Rambha and molests her.
+Being cognizant of it, Nalakuvara curses him to burn into ash when he aspires to possess any woman against her wish.
+However, his ferocities peek at the summit, when all the creators bow before Vishnu one that gives assurance of salvation to eliminate the monster.
+Meanwhile, Lakshmi takes birth as Vedavati.
+At one juncture, Ravana lusts for her when she immediately sacrifices with a curse to be reborn as a cause for the destruction of his dynasty.
+Following, she takes birth in Lanka which appalls Mandodari.
 So, she discards the baby in a box and buries it on either side of the sea.
-Eventually, Dasaratha (T. Venkateswarlu), the king of Ayodhya is perturbed as childless, so, he conducts Putrakameshti Yaaga with his 3 wives and they are blessed with 4 sons who are the reincarnations of Lord Vishnu, Adhi Sesha, Shankha, & Chakra as Rama, Lakshmana, Bharata, & Shatragnya respectively.

-Parallelly, Janaka (Parupalli Subbarao) the king of Mithila while tilling the ground, finds the box enclosing the baby whom he rears as Seeta.
-Time passes, Saint Viswamitra (Ballijepalli Lakshmikantham) arrives and seeks to send Rama (Akkineni Nageswara Rao) & Lakshmana (B. N. Raju) for the protection of his Yaga.
-Soon, Viswamitra endorses them with powerful armaments which destroy Tataki & Marichasubhahulu and accomplishes the Yaga.

-Just as, Janaka announces Swayamvaram to Seeta, learning it, Viswamitra moves to Mithila along with Rama & Lakshmana.
-On the way, Rama makes a stone form of Ahalya into normal.
-Here, the challenge is to affix the world-renowned bow of Lord Siva.
-Nevertheless, Ravana too arrives without an invitation but fails and is humiliated.
+Eventually, Dasaratha the king of Ayodhya is perturbed as childless, so, he conducts Putrakameshti Yaaga with his 3 wives and they are blessed with 4 sons who are the reincarnations of Vishnu, Adhi Sesha, Shankha, & Chakra as Rama, Lakshmana, Bharata, & Shatrughna respectively.
+Parallelly, Janaka the king of Mithila while tilling the ground finds the box enclosing the baby whom he rears as Seeta.
+Time passes, and Vishvamitra arrives and seeks to send Rama & Lakshmana for the protection of his Yaga.
+Soon, he endorses them with powerful armaments which destroy Tataki & Marichasubhahulu and accomplishes the Yaga.
+Just as Janaka is announced Swayamvaram of Seeta when Viswamitra proceeds to Mithila with Rama & Lakshmana.
+Amid, Rama transforms a stone form of Ahalya into normal.
+Here, the challenge is to affix the world-renowned bow of Shiva.
+Nevertheless, Ravana too arrives without an invitation but fails and is affronted.
 All at once, Rama lefts the bow and breaks it.
-Knowing it, enraged Parasurama (again Vemuri Gaggayya) lands at Mithila and confronts Rama.
-Later, he realizes him as his reincarnation and backs up.
+Knowing it, enraged Parasurama lands and confronts Rama.
+Later, he realizes he is his reincarnation and backs up.
 Finally, the movie ends on a happy note with the phenomenal wedding of Seeta & Rama.